codewithAntony/recipe4me/README.md

-This a practice project for Nextjs
+This a practice project for Nextjs..